affidaty-blockchain/trinci-cli/README.md

 This modality create N threads (where N is the parameter `<threads>` on the command) that perform a series of transfer on the targeted blockchain.
 It is used to evaluate the node performance.

+This procedure is interactive:
+- we can register a new contract for the advanced asset
+- we can initialize the contract on an account
+- we can mint some units on the test accounts